 - Petty crime is common, particularly in tourist areas and on public transport in large Spanish cities.
 Foreigners are also targeted by scams.
 See Safety and security.

 - Demonstrations and strikes affecting traffic and transport services can occur in Spain with little or no warning.
 Monitor local media, avoid demonstrations and be ready to adjust your travel plans as delays and cancellations are likely.
 Demonstrations sometimes result in clashes with police.
-Be especially alert in Catalonia following the vote regarding Catalan independence on 1 October 2017.

 Travel Smart for general advice for all travellers.